Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Non-trivial inclusions

-The proof of the existence of a suitable Markov decision process remains.
-We explain how to adapt the deterministic game $\game_n$.
-To change $\game_n$ to a suitable Markov decision process, it suffices to give $\player_1$ the sole $\player_2$ state $t$, and change its outgoing transitions as follows.
-We only let a single action $b$ enabled in $t$ such that there is a uniform probability of reaching the states other than $t$ using this action.
-The strategy needs to change to account for the change of ownership of $t$.
-Only the next-move function of the strategy is mended; it must now prescribe the action $b$ when in $t$.
+The proof of the existence of a suitable MDP remains.
+We explain how to adapt the deterministic game $\game_k$.
+To change $\game_k$ to a suitable MDP $\game_k'$, keep the same state space and remove all actions of $\playerTwo$.
+All transitions are left unchanged except the transitions from state $t$, which are altered as follows.
+When using $\bot$ in $t$, we let there be a uniform probability of reaching a state other than $t$ in $\game_k'$.
+The only (formal) change to be made to $\mealy_k$ to obtain a suitable RDD strategy $\mealy_k'$ of $\game_k'$ is to remove the actions of $\playerTwo$ from updates.

-By performing these two changes, it is possible to directly reuse the arguments used in the two-player case to find the same lower bound.
-This concludes our explanation of how to adapt the game and strategy above to the context of Markov decision processes, and ends the proof. \end{proof}
+By performing these changes, we can reuse the argument above for the two-player case to conclude that any DRD strategy that is outcome-equivalent to $\mealy_k'$ in $\game_k'$ requires at least $2^k-1$ memory states.
+This concludes our explanation of how to adapt the game and strategy above to the context of MDPs. \end{proof}